 A student should submit documentation from the appropriate practitioner to begin the registration process.
 In addition, a voluntary disclosure form should be submitted.
 After submission, the documentation will be reviewed to determine if the student is eligible for services.

 At times students may need additional time to get paper work completed for registration.
-ODS will work with students for one semester while they get the appropriate documentation as long as the student shows proof of an attempt to secure this documentation.
+OARS will work with students for one semester while they get the appropriate documentation as long as the student shows proof of an attempt to secure this documentation.
 These students are not protected under the ADA; therefore, faculty members are not required to serve them.

 Who determines the accommodations for students with disabilities?